vivekjag1/C25-AWS-Setup-Guide/README.md

     - Go to the included dockerfile and change the  <code>ENV SQLALCHEMY_DATABASE_URI=</code> line to be </code>ENV SQLALCHEMY_DATABASE_URI='postgresql+psycopg2://[INSERT DB USERNAME]:[INSERT DB PASSWORD]@[INSERT ENDPOINT HERE]/postgres'
         - if you followed the naming conventions in this guide the arguments should all be postgres
 - Now, run <code>build.sh</code> on your local machine.
 This may take a few minutes.
 This is going to use the dockerfile in your repository (see file for detailed walkthrough) to build the container and start your project.
-### Step B - deploying the container to EC2
+### Step 8B - deploying the container to EC2
 - This is the final step.
 SSH into your EC2 instance.
 - Next, we need to pull the container you just pushed to docker hub.
 Run <code>docker pull yourUsername/YOUR-REPOSITORY-NAME</code>.
 This will take a second.
 - Now that the container is pulled, all that we have to do is run it.
 Simply type <code>docker run -d -p 443:3001 YOUR-DOCKER-HUB-USERNAME/YOUR-REPO-NAME </code>, and your container will start.
     - If you need to debug something, omit the -d flag.
 This starts the container in "decoupled mode" which means that no output is displayed.
 - Between iterations, make sure to run <code> docker system prune </code>.
 This will clean up containers not being used, and will prevent you from running out of storage.
-- Your app should be accessible on the HTTP url.
-Use the public ipv4 link (which we used to ssh into the server), and MAKE SURE TO START THE LINK WITH HTTP.
-Your website will not be available via HTTPS since we did not configure an SSL certificate.
-So, your website should be available on http://[INSERT IP]
+- Your app should be accessible on the HTTPS url.
+Use the public ipv4 link (which we used to ssh into the server), and MAKE SURE TO START THE LINK WITH HTTPS.
+So, your website should be available on https://[INSERT IP]
 ### Avoiding charges
 - AWS provides 750 hours a month of EC2 and RDS for free.
 This is more than the number of hours in a month, so it is safe to leave your instances up 24/7.
 This offer expires after 1 year, so make sure to take down all instances as soon as the course is over.
 - As a general rule of thumb, never have more than one ec2 instance running at once.
 Deploy all your applications to the same server, and terminate that EC2 instance after the course is over.